zzzzdh/SeeAction/README.md

 ### Please access `Table_results` to check all experiment results in this paper.

+## Dataset

+Please download the dataset here.
+You can also construct your own dataset by the following instructions.

 ### We provide HD figures for this paper.

 | ![](/Fig/structured_example.jpg) |